Question:

 D) They can guarantee your investments will not lose money

-Why the others are not correct:
+Why the others are wrong: